bajor/intro-to-programming-processing-js/README.md

   - [ ] Draw a circle that moves diagonally.
   - [ ] When it hits any edge of the canvas, it should "bounce" (reverse direction on that axis).

-- Try to do all exercises in one script if possible.
+- [ ] Do these exercises in the created by me corresponding directories - lesson_5_ex_4, ...5, ....6
 - [ ] When done, create a PR.

 ---

 #### LESSON 6  - funcitons, random, map